orsonteodoro/oiledmachine-overlay/README.md

 UOPTS_BOLT_FORCE_INST - 1 to reset to INST temporarily.

-UOPTS_BOLT_HUGIFY - 1 to enable hugify to minimize iTLB misses with large libraries and executables that are 200 MiB or more, 0 to disable.
+UOPTS_BOLT_HUGIFY - 1 to enable hugify to minimize iTLB misses with large libraries and executables, 0 to disable.
 Hugify is not compatible with CONFIG_PREEMPT_RT.
-The optimization only applies to hot code not data sections (e.g. text/art assets).
+The optimization only applies to hot code not data sections (e.g. data tables, text, art assets).
+At this time the UOPTS_BOLT_HUGIFY_SIZE threshold value in the bolt eclass will determine when the benefits of hugify is allowed and it is not clear by upstream of size of the executable or shared object is needed to gain a benefit.(EXPERIMENTAL)

 UOPTS_BOLT_OPTIMIZATIONS - Optimization flags to pass to llvm-bolt, overriding the defaults.